maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-09-fast-not-correct.md

 ## The Economics of Error

-In 1986, a radiation therapy machine called the Therac-25 killed several patients because of a race condition in its control software.
-The bug existed for years before it was discovered because it only manifested under specific timing conditions that were rare in practice.
+In June 1985, Bruce Hocking lay down on a treatment table beneath a Therac-25 radiation therapy machine.
+The machine delivered 16,000 rads instead of the prescribed 200—a lethal overdose caused by a race condition in the control software.
+Hocking died from the radiation burns several months later.
+By the time the FDA halted Therac-25 operations in 1987, the software had killed four people and seriously injured two others.

+The bug had existed in the code for years, lurking.
+It only manifested under specific timing conditions—a particular sequence of keystrokes by the operator, executed within a narrow time window.
+Testing never found it.
+Code review never caught it.
+It waited until it could kill.

 The cost of that error was measured in human lives.
+The response was measured in decades of cultural change about software quality.

 In 1996, the Ariane 5 rocket exploded forty seconds after launch because of an integer overflow bug.
 The error had existed in legacy code from Ariane 4, where it was harmless.
 In the new context, it was catastrophic.